swiftlang/swift-package-manager/Documentation/PackageDescriptionV4.md

 standard locations.

 _NOTE: This feature does not require pkg-config to be installed.
-However, if installed it will used to find additional platform specific pc file locations which might be unknown to SwiftPM._
+However, if installed it will be used to find additional platform specific pc file locations which might be unknown to SwiftPM._

 #### providers